wangjun-microsoft/Cognitive-Documentation/Content/en-us/Custom-Speech-Service/GetStarted.md

 Weight: 95
 -->

-# Get Started with Custom Speech Service in C&#35;
+# Get Started with Custom Speech Service

 Explore the main features of the Custom Speech Service and learn how to build, deploy and use acoustic and language models for your application needs.